-– Clubs typically hire for summer staffing throughout the year (late summer, fall, winter and spring) to match staff needs based on expected junior program enrollment.
-Some clubs focus on hiring during the Thanksgiving holiday period because candidates who are away at college or boarding school have then been at home.
+– Sailing programs typically hire for summer staffing throughout the year (late summer, fall, winter and spring) to match staff needs based on expected junior program enrollment.
+In the past, some programs have focused on hiring during the Thanksgiving holiday period because candidates who are away at college or boarding school have then been at home.
 But COVID-19 has accelerated the move to video conferencing that permits programs and candidates to conduct interviews and make offers at any time, before, during and after Thanksgiving (much like online shopping has reduced the need to visit physical stores on “black Friday”).
 So there is no longer any reason to delay or restrict hiring activity until Thanksgiving.

 – Instructor Training Certifications listed in the JSA Bylaws require that JSA member programs employ instructors who have passed the US Sailing Small Boat Level 1 Instructor course, with valid prerequisite certificates as described below.
 In addition, the US Powerboating Safe Powerboat Handling certificate is required for newly certified Level 1 instructors before their first year of employment as an instructor.
 The equivalent international certifications may be accepted for non-US resident instructors.